Neural-Network Chemical Emulator for First-Star Formation: Robust Iterative Predictions over a Wide Density Range: Methods

 Here, we explain how we generate training datasets for the two types of NNs, the DeepONet (Section~\ref{sec:deeponet}) and DGM (Section~\ref{sec:deep-galerkin-method}) models.
 The ranges of temperature and chemical abundances in the datasets are designed to sufficiently cover the one-zone thermochemical evolution paths for Pop III star formation (Section~\ref{sec:basic-equations}).

 We generate datasets by numerically integrating the thermochemical evolution equations (Eqs.~\eqref{ydot} and \eqref{Tdot}) from a given initial state.
-To ensure accuracy, we integrate the equations with short timesteps so that the relative changes in $T$ and $y(i)$ remain below 10\,\% per step.
+To ensure numerical stability and accuracy, the equations are integrated using a fully-implicit scheme with adaptive substepping.
+Although the fully-implicit scheme is numerically stable, the errors can become non-negligible when the variations in $T$ or $y(i)$ are large.
+Therefore, the timestep is subdivided so that the relative changes in $T$ and $y(i)$ remain within 10\,\% per substep.
+We have confirmed that further reduction of the substep size (below 10\,\%) does not significantly affect the results.
+Hence, we adopt the 10\% substepping criterion throughout this work.

 For both the DeepONet and DGM models, the ranges of the input parameters for each density region (see Section~\ref{sec:deeponet}) are summarized in Table~\ref{table:RegionIC}.
-To generate initial states, we randomly sample the temperature and chemical abundances in the logarithmic space and then enforce hydrogen-nucleus conservation and overall charge neutrality.
+To generate initial states, we first sample the temperature and chemical abundances uniformly within the ranges shown in Table~\ref{table:RegionIC}.
+We then adjust the abundances to enforce hydrogen-nucleus conservation and overall charge neutrality.
+Because this procedure can shift the abundances outside the original parameter space, primarily toward higher values, the table should be understood as defining the original sampling range, while the actual parameter space may be somewhat broader.

 For the DeepONet models, we also randomly sample the timestep parameter $\log(1+\Delta t/\mathrm{sec})$ between $0$ and $\log\!\bigl(1+\Delta t_{\max}/\mathrm{sec}\bigr)$, with $\Delta t_{\max}=10^{0.5}\,t_\mathrm{ff}$, and evolve each initial state for $\Delta t$.
 Each training dataset contains $5.12 \times 10^8$ samples.
 For validation, an additional set of 5,120 samples is created.
 Generating the dataset required roughly $200$\,CPUhrs per region.